spateria/FedART/README.md

 That's it!
 You are good to go!

 ## How to run everything manually
+First, make sure `pandas, multiprocessing, scokets, and threading` packages are installed and Python version >= 3.5.0.
 For each new experiment run, the following three commands need to be executed in the given sequence.

 1. Open two terminals.